simonrai/vantech/README.md

 Vantech
 =======

 Vantech is a social news community for web developers and entrepreneurs.
-Vantech was founded by a group of students from Lighthouse Labs in Vancouver, BC and is built using Meteor and Node.js
+Vantech was founded by students of Lighthouse Labs in Vancouver, BC and is built using Meteor and Node.js

 Telescope